 You're sure to find something to suit your interests when visiting London in January with everything from New Year's Day Parades, Burns Night events ice skating and the last days of Christmas Wonderland.
 Must be prepared for the extremely cold January weather.
-But it will be worth visiting by taking advantage with the big bargains just after Christmas.
+But it will be worth visiting by taking advantage of the big bargains just after Christmas.

 During March, London hosts the very popular yearly events of St Patrick's Day and International Women's Day take place.
-Crowds are still slightly lower than the busy season.
+Crowds are still slightly lower than during the busy season.
 In London, springtime begins around March, even if it is still a little chilly outside.
 The weather in March is still cold, so dressing accordingly is crucial.
 The flowers begin to bloom after a long, cold winter.

 April in London is the best month to start enjoying the outdoors as it is not too hot and neither too cold.
 Tourism is still yet to arrive.
 Easter is just right around the corner, so expect celebration while here.
 Day tours are highly recommended during this time as the weather in London in April is perfect.
-Several events and performances will take place in around the city.
+Several events and performances will take place around the city.

-May in London is pretty exciting as no matter when you come, there are plenty of fun things to do and annual events to enjoy such as RHS Chelsea Flower Show, Eid Festival and more.
+May in London is pretty exciting as no matter when you come, there are plenty of fun things to do and annual events to enjoy such as the RHS Chelsea Flower Show, Eid Festival and more.
 The weather in May gets warm after a cold and gloomy winter.
 There are fewer tourists during this month because the peak is still a few weeks away.

-In July, London offers a great combination of weather, celebrations, and atmosphere that is perfect for anyone who wishes to visit.
+July in London offers a great combination of weather, celebrations, and atmosphere that is perfect for anyone who wishes to visit.
 The weather in July is perfect, with summer temperatures.
 Tourist season is at its peak, so London will be crowded.
 Outdoor events are most common during this time of year, beginning with the Wimbledon Tennis Championships and ending with the opening of The State Rooms at Buckingham Palace.

-Summer in London doesn't get any better than during the month of August.
+Summer in London doesn't get any better than during August.
 Hot weather, light clothes, tourists enjoying this blissful weather in August.
 Walking around the city and visiting its landmarks is more fun due to the warm weather.
 Day trips are a must and there are plenty that leave from London.
 Annual events during this month such as Notting Hill Carnival, cricket games and other amazing and fun events.

 November means, we are getting closer to Christmas, so London streets and iconic landmarks start being illuminated with Christmas lights, markets, and ice rinks.
 You can enjoy annual events such as EFG London, Jazz Festival, Lord Mayor's Show and much more.
 The weather in November is cold and wet, so be prepared to dress warmly.